edmblue/SSM---NextJS/README.md

 ### 📑 End note

 I enjoyed so much doing this project, specially because I always wanted to integrate the loading(splash) screen, it is always so nice to learn new things✔

+<sub>**Additional**: When showing the details information sometimes TMDB doesn't provide a logo for the company that's why not all the logos are displayed and the error in the console appears</sub>